 The shrub in tree form can reach heights of six to nine feet, with a canopy spread of the same.
 The plant prefers partial to full sun and thrives in moist, well-drained soil.
 Experts recommend a year-round organic mulch to preserve moisture.
 Pink Weigelia should be planted about 10 feet apart to allow for the best spread.
 Dwarf varieties may be planted closer together.
 The Pink Weigelia is widely tolerant of growing conditions, as long as the bright sun and soil preferences are followed.

 The Pink Weigelia shrub will do well in growing zones 4 to 8.
 It's a dependable perennial bush that has few pest problems.
-The shrub is simple to cultivate and even looks amazing growing out of its own pot.
+The shrub is simple to cultivate and even looks terrific growing out of its pot.
 The most popular and most showy of the species is Weigela florida, a mounding-shaped shrub that reaches heights between six and eight feet.
 There are smaller varieties of the Pink Weigelia available if space is an issue, with some only reaching a maximum of three feet tall.